STAR-K Podcasts

 Bread (or pas) is defined as baked goods that are made from the five primary grains: wheat, barley, oats, rye and spelt.
 All other grains are not considered pas.
 Cooked or fried items are also NOT considered “bread” items[1] for Pas Yisroel purposes.

 It is important to note that if a Yehudi is involved in any part of the baking process (e.g., he only turned on the fire or oven or placed the food into the oven), that is enough to render any items subsequently baked to be considered Pas Yisroel.
 Just preparing the dough is not enough.
-Additionally, if an item is par-baked and needs further baking to […]
+Additionally, […]

 GENERAL GUIDELINES